Superradiance Constraints from GW231123: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Giovanni Maria Tomaselli and Paolo Pani for their useful comments.
+The authors would like to thank Giovanni Maria Tomaselli, Paolo Pani, Enrico Barausse, and Davide Gerosa for their useful comments.
 AC is supported by an ERC STG grant (``AstroDarkLS'', grant No. 101117510).
 SJW acknowledges support from a Royal Society University Research Fellowship (URF-R1-231065).
-This work is also supported by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy—EXC 2121 “Quantum Universe”—390833306.
-This article/publication is based upon work from COST Action COSMIC WISPers CA21106, supported by COST (European Cooperation in Science and Technology). \\ \\ \textbf{Note added:} While this work was being finalized Ref.~\cite{Aswathi:2025nxa} appeared, also using GW231123 to place constraints on new bosons from superradiance.
-Their constraints on $f_\Phi$ are somewhat weaker than those derived here.
-We attribute this difference largely to their analysis, which does not explicitly time-evolve the system, but rather imposes a constraint by comparing posterior spin samples with the maximum allowed spin of a fully evolved state.
-For a non-interacting boson, the system evolves exponentially fast, and thus this introduces only a small error; for self-interacting axions, however, the system evolves on linear timescales, and thus this approach can produce overly conservative limits, often by a factor of a few (see~\cite{Witte:2024drg} for a longer discussion).
-The analysis presented here also uses both BHs to derive constraints, which may also contribute to the strength of our limits in certain regimes of parameter space.
+This work is also supported by the Deutsche Forschungsgemeinschaft under Germany's Excellence Strategy EXC 2121 ``Quantum Universe" 390833306.
+This article/publication is based upon work from COST Action COSMIC WISPers CA21106, supported by COST (European Cooperation in Science and Technology).
+The data that support the findings of this article are openly available~\cite{WitteGit}. \\ \\

 \onecolumngrid

 \twocolumngrid